-At the onset of this project, the goals set out for the design team included: all students have access to high-quality learning and support spaces including science, technology, math and engineering classrooms, as well as extracurricular activities, all of which prepare students for successful futures; strong connections to the surrounding natural environment; and adaptable spaces capable of accommodating enrollment fluctuations and program changes
+At the onset of this project, the goals set out for the design team included: all students have access to high-quality learning and support spaces including science, technology, math and engineering classrooms, as well as extracurricular activities, all of which prepare students for successful futures; strong connections to the surrounding natural environment; and adaptable spaces capable of accommodating enrollment fluctuations and program changes.
+As the DAT and design team explored site opportunities, educational best practices, and development needs for the elementary school students, the program for the facility was developed and refined.

-The site-specific needs were balanced with current district standards and educational specifications to create a facility to support students from pre-school through fifth grade and their families for many years.
+The site-specific needs were balanced with current district standards and educational specifications to create a facility to support students, from pre-school through fifth grade, and their families for many years.

-Primary objectives include providing a safe and welcoming environment, a clearly articulated building and site organization that is easily navigable, design of site and indoor areas to support use by the community and respect the City of Clyde Hill's "Tree City" status, and flexible instructional spaces that easily adapt to varying curriculum elements taught throughout the day and evolve over time.
+Primary objectives include providing a safe and welcoming environment, a clearly articulated building and site organization that is easily navigable, design of site and indoor areas to support extended use by the community, and respect the City of Clyde Hill's "Tree City" status, and flexible instructional spaces that easily adapt to varying curriculum elements taught throughout the day and can evolve over time.

-The compact, radial design of the facility, with its "swing" classrooms, folding walls, abundant windows, biophilic design, and outdoor learning areas, provides solutions to these educational goals.
+The compact, radial design of the facility, with its "swing" classrooms, folding walls, abundant windows and biophilic design, and outdoor learning areas, provides solutions to these educational goals.

-Safe & Welcoming
+Safe and Welcoming

-The school's main entrance, with its extensive wall of windows provides views to the functions are highly visible and define the school entry.
+The school's main entrance, with its extensive wall of windows, providing views to the functions are highly visible and prominent upon entering the building.
 The spaces around the entry function as a community center to allow for extended use of the facility after school hours.
 The prominent use of wood creates delight and instantly relates the building and its occupants to the surrounding natural environment.

-Commons/Gymnasium/Stage to visually welcome students and community members.
+Commons/Gymnasium/Stage, is visually welcoming and provides clear wayfinding.
 The administrative team is located at the main entry, giving clear supervision of site access points for both auto and bus drop-off and pick-up.
 The building entry opens to the large multipurpose commons "living room" across a daylit corridor.
 The entry and community